Skip to contents

 Details

-RMU, Relative Measurement Uncertainty: This function uses the TAM library to estimate the Rasch model using Marginal Maximum Likelihood and then generates plausible values (PVs; Mislevy, 1991).
+RMU, Relative Measurement Uncertainty: This function uses the mirt library to estimate the Rasch model using Marginal Maximum Likelihood and then generates plausible values (PVs; Mislevy, 1991).
 The function uses borrowed code, see ?RMUreliability.

 The PVs are then used with the RMU method described by Bignardi et al. (2025) to estimate a mean and confidence interval.
-The mean is generally similar to the expected a posteriori (EAP) reliability point estimate (Adams, 2005).
-The confidence interval uses the highest continuous density interval (HDCI) based on the distribution of correlations.
+The mean is similar to the expected a posteriori (EAP) reliability point estimate (Adams, 2005).
+The confidence interval uses the 95% highest continuous density interval (HDCI) based on the distribution of correlations.

 Default setting is to generate 1000 PVs.
 More are recommended for stable estimates/CIs.
 How many more has not been systematically evaluated, but 4000 might be a good starting point.
 For smaller samples, more PVs is not very demanding computationally, but be wary of the time it takes to create thousands of PVs for each respondent in large samples.

 PSI, Person Separation Index: Estimated using functions in the eRm package, see ?eRm::SepRel.
+Note that this excludes min/max scoring individuals, which may result in unexpected results, especially compared to other methods.

 References